UK vs India Clothing Manufacturing: Full Breakdown

 Imagine a brand owner with a solid UK supplier, rising unit costs, and a spreadsheet showing Indian factory gate prices at a third of what they currently pay.
 India looks like the obvious next step.

-Post Highlights
+Post Summary

-• India offers factory gate prices 55–70% below UK domestic production — the second largest cost gap after Bangladesh among major sourcing destinations
+• India offers factory gate prices 55–70% below UK domestic production, the second largest cost gap after Bangladesh among major sourcing destinations

-• India’s manufacturing strengths are concentrated in cotton, knitwear, embellishment, and hand-finished garments — not all categories are well served
+• India’s manufacturing strengths are concentrated in cotton, knitwear, embellishment, and hand-finished garments, not all categories are well served

 • GOTS certification coverage in India is among the highest globally, but Tier 2 and 3 factories vary significantly in standards